 Position one oven rack in the lowest position and one at middle height.
 Preheat oven to 350 F.

 Prepare a 9×13” baking pan: If using a pan from which you’ll be cutting the bars directly (such as glass), simply grease it.
-If using a pan from which you don’t want to cut the bars directly (such as scratch-able metal), grease sides lightly and line bottom with a generous sheet of parchment that hangs over on the long edges (you’ll use it as a sling later).
+If using a pan from which you don’t want to cut the bars directly (such as metal or ceramic that scratches easily), grease sides lightly and line bottom with a generous sheet of parchment that hangs over on the long edges (you’ll use it as a sling later).
 Set prepared pan aside.

 In a medium bowl, whisk almond meal to remove any lumps.
 Sift flour, baking powder, and salt over the almond meal.
 Stir until blended.
 Set aside.

 In a large mixing bowl, beat the butter and sugar on high until fluffy.
 Reduce speed to medium.
 With mixer on, gradually add the lukewarm (soft) almond paste, in grape-sized pieces.
 (I pinch pieces off the log of almond paste and toss them in.)
 Once all almond paste is added and incorporated, beat in the egg yolks one at a time, followed by the extracts.
 Stopping to scrape bowl often, add the dry ingredients and mix until incorporated.
 Finally, fold in the orange zest until evenly dispersed.

 Transfer dough to prepared baking pan and spread evenly to edges.
 Add the cherries, cut side down in rows close together, and press them down gently.
 Keep in mind that they’ll shrink and will want to move around while baked.